Physio’s Sex With Patient Gets Him Fired!

 However, the Health and Disability Commissioner Theo Baker has found that “the man’s conduct was clearly unethical and his actions were a severe departure from accept standards of professional behaviour.”

 The big deal, in this case, isn’t that it was consensual.
 It seems that consent doesn’t matter here.
 The point is that he broke the rules by staying as her physio while fucking her.

 Yes, it is yet another part of life where what happens behind closed doors between consenting adults really does matter to those on the other side… just like the escorting industry!
 The fact that they consenting to it isn’t an issue, as they both confirm that they wanted it and agreed to it.
 The problem was his job.

 What do you think about this issue?
 Is it a real issue that we should be addressing?
 Should the circumstances be changing the outcomes at all, or is it always wrong to have sex with someone you see in a professional way?

-Let us know by visiting the Escort Sweden forum, or by leaving a comment in the box below.
+Let us know by leaving a comment in the box below.
 Tell us your thoughts on this issue.
 Does it really matter what goes on between consenting adults behind closed doors, or should it be no-one’s business but those involved?

 - Popularity Of Video Game Porn Continues To Climb - April 2, 2019

 - Make Love To Yourself With These Masturbation Tips - March 26, 2019

 - Questions Punters Need To Stop Asking Sex Workers! - March 19, 2019